csabbarapu/cs-supplant-app/README.md

 # cs-supplant-app

+This project deploys a fully functional CDK Pipeline together with a serverelss app that does string replacement.

 ## Install the AWS CDK

 Install the AWS CDK Toolkit globally using the following Node Package Manager command.